Small-JS/SmallJS/README.md

 The generated JS code runs in all modern browsers or in Node.js.
 SmallJS has full syntax support for the simple and elegant Smalltalk-80 language.

-SmallJS is file based, not image based, so you can develop in your favorite IDE The default setup is for Visual Studio Code, with ST syntax coloring and step debugging!
+SmallJS is file based, not image based, so you can develop in your favorite IDE.
+The default setup is for Visual Studio Code, with ST syntax coloring and step debugging!
+You code separately from the SmallJS base libraries (image) and only the parts you use are imported automatically when running your app.

 SmallJS is *fully* object oriented, so customizable on every level.
 For usability, ST class and method names are kept mostly equal to their familiar JS counterparts.